-UNLV Dennis spent 10 years has the head coach of the UNLV women's track and field squad from 1992-2002.
+Dennis spent 10 years has the head coach of the UNLV women's track and field squad from 1992-2002.
 Only the second women's track and field coach in school history, Dennis guided 12 different student-athletes to All-American status while at UNLV, including 2002 NCAA Woman of the Year and national champion Katie Barto.
-That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year Award.
+That same season, Dennis helped Michelle Davis, a six-time All-American, to the 2002 UNLV Sportswoman of the Year award.
 Her 1993 squad, led by All-American Crystal Irving, was the MPSF Indoor Conference Championship, an accomplishment that produced conference coach of the year honors in just her first season.

-Michigan State Dennis was a member Michigan State University coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
+Dennis was a member of the Michigan State coaching staff for 15 seasons, spending four years with the program as an assistant coach (1977-1981) and 11 as head coach (1981-1992).
 The Spartans thrived under her direction, producing a number of outstanding athletes including Judi Brown-King, silver medalist in the 400-meter hurdles at the 1984 Olympics in Los Angeles; Cheryl Gilliam, a 12-time Big Ten champion; Odessa Smalls, a three-time All-American and 13-time Big Ten champion; and two-time All-American and Big Ten 10,000-meter champion Mary Shea.
-In addition, her 1982 Spartans captured the Big Ten outdoor championship, earning Dennis District IV Coach of the Year honors.
+Her 1982 Spartans captured the Big Ten outdoor championship, earning Dennis District IV Coach of the Year honors.

-Personal A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
+A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
 A native of Detroit, Mich., she has one daughter, Dr. Ebony Dennis Mundy, who is a practicing clinical psychologist working for the Department of Mental Health in Washington, D.C.